Table of Contents

 There are several reasons to treat an undescended testicle.
 First, undescended testicles may not make sperm.
 Testicles are in the scrotum because the temperature is cooler there than it is inside the body.
 A cooler temperature helps the testicles make sperm.
 A baby boy with an undescended testicle can start to lose the ability to make sperm by 12 months of age.

 Second, an undescended testicle is more likely to develop a tumor.
-Testicular cancer affects 1 of every 2,000 men with an undescended testicle.
 When the testicle is inside the scrotum, a doctor can feel it to check for a tumor.
-This leads to early detection and treatment.
+This leads to early detection and treatment of testicular cancer.

 Getting the testicle down into the scrotum early in life can lead to better outcomes.
 There are several treatment options for an undescended testicle.
 For babies who have retractile testes, the testicle will often descend on its own.

-If the testicle has not come down by the time your baby is 9 months old, the doctor may suggest surgery.
+If the testicle hasn’t come down by the time your baby is 9 months old, the doctor may suggest surgery.
 The operation is called orchiopexy.
 The surgeon makes a small cut in the groin to bring down the testicle.
 The surgery and healing time are short.

-If you are an adult with an undescended testicle, the surgeon will likely remove it.
+If you’re an adult with an undescended testicle, the surgeon will likely remove it.
 This is because moving the testicle down at this point won’t improve your ability to make sperm.
-It also may lower your risk of cancer.
+Removing it also may lower your risk of cancer.

 Living with an undescended testicle